 However, Mr. Trump's second term will not only make America an "energy nation" as the slogan "Drill, Baby, Drill!" suggests.

-Artificial intelligence (AI) will also be part of “a new golden age for America,” Trump said at the Republican National Convention in July.
-“He said, AI is scary, but we have to win, or China will win,” said two prominent innovators, Marc Andreessen and Ben Horowitz, referring to another Trump statement.
+Artificial intelligence (AI) will also be part of “America’s new golden age,” Trump said at the Republican National Convention in July.
+“He said, AI is scary, but we have to win, or China will win,” two prominent innovators, Marc Andreessen and Ben Horowitz, said of another Trump statement.

 Silicon Valley is now showing goodwill to the President-elect because he has promised to strongly support AI development, in competition with the world's second most powerful economy - China.

-“I wish Donald Trump every success in leading and uniting the America we all love,” Amazon CEO Jeff Bezos was not the only big tech leader to send goodwill to Mr. Trump.
-A series of big names in the technology industry such as Google, Apple, Microsoft Satya Nadella and OpenAI announced their “desire to collaborate” to strengthen the US leadership role.
+“I wish Donald Trump every success in leading and uniting the America we all love,” Amazon CEO Jeff Bezos is not the only big tech leader to send goodwill to Mr. Trump.
+A series of big names in the technology industry such as Google, Apple, Microsoft Satya Nadella and OpenAI announced their “desire to cooperate” to strengthen the leadership role of the US.

 This time, big tech's enthusiasm is a far cry from their own lukewarm response to Mr Trump's victory in 2016 — when they didn't even entertain an invitation from the White House.